New York State Route 100C: Route description

-NY 100C begins at an interchange with NY 9A (Saw Mill River Road) in the town of Greenburgh.
-The route heads eastward as Grasslands Road, a continuation of County Route 303 (CR 303, an unsigned route) which heads towards the hamlet of Eastview.
-NY 100C enters a grade-separated interchange shortly after with the Sprain Brook Parkway.
+NY 100C begins as Old Saw Mill River Road at an at-grade intersection with NY 9A (Saw Mill River Road) in the town of Greenburgh.
+After Old Saw Mill River Road leaves it at a roundabout, the route heads east as Grasslands Road and crosses over NY 9A, where it has a northbound entrance ramp.
+Continuing east, NY 100C enters a grade-separated interchange with the Sprain Brook Parkway.
 A short distance from the interchange, NY 100C intersects with NY 100 (Bradhurst Avenue) and NY 100A (Knollwood Road).
-This intersection serves as the eastern terminus of NY 100C, as Grasslands Roads continues east as NY 100.
+This intersection serves as the eastern terminus of NY 100C, as Grasslands Road continues east as NY 100.

 History

 All of what is now NY 100C was originally designated as part of NY 142 c.
 1931.
 At the time, NY 142 overlapped with NY 9A along Old Saw Mill River Road (modern CR 303) to the east end of Neperan Road, where it broke from NY 9A and proceeded toward Hawthorne on then-Saw Mill River Road.
 The NY 142 designation was short-lived, however, as it was eliminated c.
 1938.
 By 1940, the portion of NY 142's former routing northeast of the NY 9A overlap was replaced by an extended NY 141 while the section east of the concurrency on Grasslands Road was redesignated as NY 100C.
 In the late 1940s, NY 9A was extended northward through Hawthorne to Ossining by way of a realigned Saw Mill River Road.
 The portion of Old Saw Mill River Road between Grasslands Road and the new highway became a short extension of NY 100C.